 * As a support worker, participate in the development, implementation and monitoring of individual support plans and engaging young people in learning.

 * Contribute to and complete risk assessment regarding clients when necessary.

-* Support their clients with transport when required
+* Support our clients with transport when required

 * Use the community as a means of support and social learning for the young people

-* Encourage, and where possible ensure, that their clients respect others in the community.
+* Encourage, and where possible ensure, that the clients respect others in the community.

 * Build positive relationships with community members, ensuring that the privacy of the clients is not effected.